 Anxious children need to feel safe

-How can you create and role model a more simpler and less stressful life for your child?
+How can you role model a simpler + less stressful life for your child?

 Night time is the perfect time for you and your child to re-connect.
 Being apart when they are at school means they want that closeness and to top up their love tanks again.
 It helps them to feel loved and secured.
 Instead, though it often becomes a battle ground of unmet needs (yours and theirs).
 You want Mummy time and they want Mummy time too.

 If you create a daily habit of connecting with special time (my ebook How to Rediscover the Magic of Parenting in a Busy World can help you with this) then the relationship will feel more secure.
 When your child is defiant or needy, it’s because they have unmet needs or are wanting more of an emotional connection with you.
 All behaviour is a way of communicating with you how they feel.